-On behalf of the 2014-15 Board and President Angela Ash, we welcome you to the Kentucky Association of Teachers of History (KATH) website.
+On behalf of the 2015-16 Board and President Megan Mummey, we welcome you to the Kentucky Association of Teachers of History (KATH) website.
 Register today for the 41st Annual Meeting to take place on October 29, 2016, at the University of Kentucky in Lexington.

 KATH offers a common forum and source of information for all teachers of history in this state, so that they may know of one another’s research and publications, educational activities, concerns and problems.
 KATH is a service organization for those concerned about improving the quality of history education in Kentucky and offers opportunities to network and to experience professional development events, especially through our annual conference.
 In this way we hope to improve the scope and quality of teaching history throughout Kentucky.